Permian Basin: Is The Land Grab Turning Into Permania?

 Petroleum geology of the basin has been the same for millions of years, surface infrastructure hardly changed at all, and fiscal terms are essentially the same.
 But a few other factors have changed during this time, which caused the land price to appreciate:

 - Firstly, the perception as to the basin has shifted among oilmen and investors.
-The $41/bo break-even, which among the lowest in onshore U.S, has been fueling the land grab which has come to be called Permania among oilmen.
+The $41/bo breakeven, which is among the lowest in onshore U.S, has been fueling the land grab which has come to be called Permania among oilmen.

 - Secondly, there are less and less land on sale, even though some early entrants began to sell.